 If someone you love was abused while living in a nursing home or long-term care facility, New York law may entitle your loved one to monetary compensation for any injuries sustained as a result of the abuse.
-Call the Bronx nursing home lawyers at Law Offices of Ivan M. Diamond today at (718) 588-2000, or contact Mr. Diamond online, to schedule a free consultation to discuss the details of your case with an experienced personal injury attorney.
+Call the Bronx nursing home lawyers at the Law Offices of Ivan M. Diamond today at (718) 588-2000, or contact Mr. Diamond online, to schedule a free consultation to discuss the details of your case with an experienced personal injury attorney.

 What Is Nursing Home Abuse?